A school for children of all backgrounds.

 June 2019 - Meet Alice - A Dedicated Teacher

 Contemporary Problems: Numerous contemporary and historic problems hinder education in the north.
 An ingrained culture of corruption and mismanagement has resulted in the uneven distribution of oil revenues for development, leaving the agrarian north with fewer resources.

-We want to assure all of our donors that we have full confidence in our Nigerian partners in Gusau that they and we, the USA USA board of AEP, will always act in a fiscally responsible manner with the donations entrusted to us.
+We want to assure all of our donors that we have full confidence in our Nigerian partners in Gusau.
+Through an established set of guidelines, we can be certain that together, we will always act in a fiscally responsible manner with the donations entrusted to us.
 To this end we have set up a secure channel for the transfer of funds from the USA to Nigeria.

 Feb 2010 - Financial Accountability

 In late 2015 we were made aware that Graceland International School was running at a deficit.
-This was due to several factors beyond their control, the main one being a precipitous drop in school enrollment, due to parents withdrawing their students and moving them away from the area for fear of violence in the run up to the 2014 elections.
-Another factor for the deficit was the fact that the school fees being charged were not adequate, being much lower than the norm for similar schools in the region.
-In order to fully understand these problems three board members traveled to Gusau.
+This was due to several factors beyond their control.
+First, there was a precipitous drop in school enrollment, due to parents withdrawing their students and moving them away from the area for fear of violence during the 2014 presidential elections.
+Second, the school fees being charged were not adequate, coming in much lower than the norm for similar schools in the region.
+In order to fully understand these problems, three board members traveled to Gusau.

 Mar 2016 - Reasons for March Trip